Tripp Family Homestead

-Tripp Family Homestead, also known as "Tripp House", is a historic house at 1101 N. Main Avenue in Scranton, Lackawanna County, Pennsylvania.
+The Tripp Family Homestead, also known as the "Tripp House", is an historic, American house that is located at 1101 N. Main Avenue in Scranton, Lackawanna County, Pennsylvania.

+The house was added to the National Register of Historic Places in 1972.

+History and architectural features

-The oldest portion of the house was built around 1771 by Isaac Tripp, Scranton's first settler.
-Isaac Tripp II began later modification around 1778 and Isaac Tripp III further renovated the home in 1812, which left the building in a Federal style.
+The oldest portion of the house was built circa 1771 by Isaac Tripp, Scranton's first settler.
+Isaac Tripp II began later modification circa 1778; Isaac Tripp III further renovated the home in 1812, which left the building in a Federal style.
 The building stayed in the Tripp family until 1900 and is the oldest building in Lackawanna County.
 It is open as a special events facility.

 The house was added to the National Register of Historic Places in 1972.